 Extension writing - Vimperator.
 Some hints Here are some hints to start you off while you think about writing your killer module.

 As much as possible, make the top-level symbols static.
+It is useless to populate the global C name-space by exporting symbols needlessly.
 Python Types and C-Structures — NumPy v2.0.dev-861e227 Manual (DRAFT) - Vimperator.
 Several new types are defined in the C-code.